zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi_terraform/_index.md

 ---
 type: docs
-title: "Data Controller Terraform plan"
+title: "SQL Managed Instance Terraform plan"
-linkTitle: "Data Controller Terraform plan"
+linkTitle: "SQL Managed Instance Terraform plan"
-weight: 1
+weight: 2
 description: >
 ---

-## Deploy an Azure Arc Data Controller (Vanilla) on EKS using Terraform
+## Deploy a SQL Managed Instance on EKS using Terraform

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services on [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster, using [Terraform](https://www.terraform.io/).
+The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with SQL Managed Instance on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).

-By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services:
+By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller running a SQL Managed Instance, and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed and pre-configured with all the required tools needed to work with Azure Arc Data Services:

 ![Deployed Architecture](./34.png)